fjpreche/ESPClust/README.md

   Dataframe containing the outcome variable.

 - **`thmissing`**:
-  A threshold value between `[0, 1]` that determines the maximum allowable percentage of missing values for metabolites and individuals.
+  A threshold value between `[0, 1]` that determines the maximum allowable percentage of missing values for exposures and individuals.
-  - Metabolites and individuals with missing values exceeding this threshold are discarded.
+  - Exposures and individuals with missing values exceeding this threshold are discarded.

 - **`otherVariables`**:
   Dataframe of covariates (additional variables related to the dataset).